Snoring and Sleep Apnea treatments

 Types of Sleep Apnea

-If you are suffering from sleep apnea in Northbrook, the first thing that you need to do is familiarize yourself with the problem.
+If you are suffering from sleep apnea the first thing that you need to do is familiarize yourself with the problem.
 There are a number of different types of sleep apnea that range in severity and may be treated in different ways.
 The initial steps of treating sleep apnea require that the type be identified so that the proper treatment can be applied.

 - Obstructive Sleep Apnea.
 Obstructive is the most common type of sleep apnea.
 It is caused by tissue in the back of the throat relaxing when the individual sleeps and blocking air from traveling through the airway.
 This causes individuals to snore loudly and gasp for air.